Why Use the 4-Quadrant Model?

 Teach zonal marking and pressing traps

-Real-World Application: Top Clubs and National Teams
+Global Applications by Top Clubs and National Teams

 Final Thoughts